 Forrest Woolworth is COO of the mobile gaming startup PerBlue and co-founder of Capital Entrepreneurs.
 Forrest has been on the office space hunt on multiple occasions with PerBlue, and shares what it’s like to be a startup in the world of corporate real estate with us now.

-Even with 2 million square feet of unused office space in the Madison area, the next generation of businesses are having a difficult time finding good places to set up shop.
+Even with 2 million square feet of unused office space in the Madison area, the next generation of businesses are having a difficult time finding good places to set up shop, that is why I recommend you to check out here.

 The emerging lean startup businesses are a different breed of companies than traditional businesses.
 Many of these startup companies are bootstrapped, and others take on some amount of seed or Angel funding.
 They are high risk ventures that move at a brisk pace and are generally not able to plan more than a few months out.